kaorahi/lizgoban/README.md

     npx electron src -j '{"leelaz_args": ["-g", "-w", "/foo/bar/network.gz"]}'

+or

+    npx electron src -c config.json

+with the file config.json:

+    {"leelaz_args": ["-g", "-w", "/foo/bar/network.gz"]}

+The latter style will be preferred in Windows.

 ### To enable endstate estimation (experimental):

 This is based on [endstate_head branch by ihavnoid](https://github.com/leela-zero/leela-zero/issues/2331).